 Unique User IDs - Each user must be assigned their own unique user ID.
 This user ID follows an individual as they move through the University.
 It must be permanently decommissioned when a user leaves BSU.
 Re-use of user IDs is not permitted.
-Every BSU user ID and related password is intended for the exclusive use of a specific individual.
-While user IDs can be shared in electronic mail messages and in other places, passwords must never be shared with anyone.
+Every user ID and related password are intended for the exclusive use of a specific individual.
+While user IDs can be shared in electronic mail messages and other places, passwords must never be shared with anyone.
 Information systems technicians have all the privileges they need to do their job, and must never obtain a user's password.
-User IDs are linked to specific people, and are not associated with computer terminals, departments, or job titles.
+User IDs are linked to specific people and are not associated with computer terminals, departments, or job titles.
 With the exception of Internet pages, intranet pages, and other places where anonymous interaction is both generally understood and expected, anonymous and guest user IDs are not permitted unless approved in advance by the Enterprise IT Security Department.

 Privilege Deactivation - After a period of no activity defined in minutes by the Enterprise IT Security Department, online sessions with multi-user machines must be terminated automatically.
-Users must be sure to log-off from multi-user computers when they leave their desks for any more than a few minutes.
-Dormant user IDs on multi-user computers that have no any activity for a period defined in weeks by the Enterprise IT Security Department must have their privileges automatically revoked.
+Users must be sure to log-off from multi-user computers when they leave their desks for more than a few minutes.
+Dormant user IDs on multi-user computers that have no activity for a period defined in weeks by the Enterprise IT Security Department must have their privileges automatically revoked.
 Users of multi-user machines should not leave files on these machines as they may be deleted at any time.

-User Authentication - All production information system user IDs must have a linked password or a stronger mechanism such as a dynamic password token, to ensure that only the authorized user is able to utilize the user ID.
-Users are responsible for all activity that takes place with their user ID and password or other authentication mechanism.
+User Authentication - All PeopleSoft information system user IDs must have a linked password or a stronger mechanism such as a dynamic password token, to ensure that only the authorized user can utilize the user ID.
+Users are responsible for all activity that takes place with their user ID and password or another authentication mechanism.
 A user must change their password immediately if they suspect that it has been discovered or used by another person.
-Users must notify the Enterprise IT Security Department if other access control mechanisms are broken or if they suspect that these mechanisms have been compromised fixed passwords must be at least eight characters, and this minimum length must be enforced automatically where systems support it.
-Users must choose fixed passwords that include both alphabetic and numeric characters.
+Users must notify the Enterprise IT Security Department if other access control mechanisms are broken or if they suspect that these mechanisms have been compromised.